atbcb/usab-uswds/_ada-guides/chapter-10-play-areas.md

 ![photo of elevated route]({{ site.baseurl }}{{ page.image-directory }}chapter10/play-guide/40.jpg){: .float-right .img-medium}

 An elevated accessible route is the path used for connecting elevated play components.
 Elevated accessible routes must connect the entry and exit points of at least 50 percent of the elevated play components provided in the play area.
 Two common methods for providing access to elevated play components are ramps and transfer systems.
 Ramps are the preferred method since not all children who use wheelchairs or other mobility devices may be able to use - or may choose not to use - transfer systems.

 A typical elevated accessible route might include the following:

--   36-inch (915 mm) clear width
+-   36 inch (915 mm) clear width
--   32-inch (815 mm) narrowed width permitted for 24-inch (610 mm) length to accommodate features in the composite structure
+-   32 inch (815 mm) narrowed width permitted for 24-inch (610 mm) length to accommodate features in the composite structure
--   12-inch (305 mm) rise maximum per ramp run
+-   12 inch (305 mm) rise maximum per ramp run
 -   Top of handrail gripping surfaces shall be 20 inches (510 mm) minimum to 28 inches (710 mm) maximum above the ramp surface

 #### When Ramps Are Required

 Ramps are required on composite structures with 20 or more elevated play components and must connect to at least 25 percent of the elevated play components.
 Ramps allow individuals who use wheelchairs and mobility devices to access elevated play components in composite play structures without transferring.

 ![photo of a play area with more than 20 play components]({{ site.baseurl }}{{ page.image-directory }}chapter10/play-guide/42.jpg){: .img-large}

 <div class="img-large-caption">
 This play area has more than 20 play components and provides ramp access to elevated play components.
 The ramp system, consisting of ramp runs and landings, must connect at least 25 percent of the elevated play components.
 The balance of the elevated play components required to be on an accessible route may be connected by the ramp system, or by a transfer system.
 </div>

 _Rise_ of a ramp is the amount of vertical distance the inclined or slanted surface ascends or descends.
 A ramp _run_ is a length of a continuous sloped surface that is ascending or descending.
-For example, to reach a 12-inch high deck or platform, a designer could use a 12-foot ramp with the maximum 1:12 slope, or a 14-foot ramp with a less-steep 1:14 slope.
+For example, to reach a 12 inch high deck or platform, a designer could use a 12 foot ramp with the maximum 1:12 slope, or a 14 foot ramp with a less-steep 1:14 slope.

 Platform lifts, also known as "wheelchair lifts," may be considered for providing access to elevated play components when appropriate.
 Where applicable, platform lifts complying with ADAAG section 4.11 and applicable state and local codes are permitted as a part of an accessible route.
 Because lifts must be independently operable, owners and operators should carefully consider the appropriateness of their use in unsupervised settings.

 #### Ramps

 Ramps serve as a continuation of the accessible route from the ground allowing individuals who use mobility devices to access elevated components.
 For each elevated ramp run:

--   12-inch (305 mm) maximum rise
+-   12 inch (305 mm) maximum rise

 -   1:12 maximum slope

--   36-inch (915 mm) minimum clear width
+-   36 inch (915 mm) minimum clear width

 <div class="clearfix" markdown="1">
 #### Landings